ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 ![cleaned-stats-creenshot](https://github.com/ShaunJPartridge/Data-Analytics-Portfolio/assets/47838616/0799ae65-8b5a-4439-a109-ac77eb309a8b)

-The following were the rest of the stats needed for this analysis:
+The following were the rest of the stats used for this analysis:
   - away & home
   - score_away & score_home
   - passing_yards_away